np3137/redshift_schema/ER_DIAGRAM.md

 # Entity-Relationship (ER) Diagram
 ## Redshift Chat Analytics Schema

-This document provides an Entity-Relationship diagram of the Redshift schema for chat analytics, including the intent classifier workflow.
+This document provides an Entity-Relationship diagram of the Redshift schema for chat analytics, including the intent classifier workflow with domain/subdomain classification and support for multiple subdomains per message.

 ---